THE STAMPS OF THE CHANNEL ISLANDS

 Sark being part of the Bailiwick of Guernsey has used Guernsey stamps since October 1969.
 However, one Guernsey set was issued to commemorate the famous Dame of Sark.
 Additionally, Sark did issue a set of local labels in 1965 to commemorate the 400th anniversary of the Island′s settlement.
 However, these had no postal validity and were issued to raise money for a children’s playground.
 Labels have also been produced for the Isle of Sark Shipping Company.

 In 1949, the Tenant of Herm, Mr A.G.
 Jeffries started his own postal service from Herm.
 This was to defray costs of carrying mail from Herm to St Peter Port in Guernsey.
 The first stamps or carriage labels using this service were issued in May 1949.
-They comprised of a set of 4 definitives showing a Herm map together with a Pigeon Service stamp.
-There were many different printings of the Map definitives which make a fascinating study.
-Many different Herm stamps were issued in the period 1949 until 30 September1969.
+These were a set of 4 definitives showing a Herm map together with a Pigeon Service stamp.
+There were many different printings of the Map definitives that make a fascinating study.
+Many different Herm stamps were issued in the period 1949 until 30 September 1969.
 Proofs and colour trials can be found for several issues.

 On 1 October 1969, the Guernsey Post Office opened a new sub Post Office on Herm and the Herm labels and stamps became invalid for postage.
 Guernsey stamps are now used in Herm.
 A Herm date stamp is used to cancel mail.

-This Island has never had an official postal service, but local stamps were issued for Jethou from July 1960 until 30 September 1969.
+This Island has never had an official postal service, but local stamps were issued for Jethou between July 1960 and 30 September 1969.
 These form an interesting collection especially as proofs and colour trials exist for many of their issues.
 These local stamps were banned on 1 October 1969 with the introduction of Guernsey Postal Independence.

 Local stamps also exist for Brecqhou and Lihou.